severalnines/docs/user-guide/mysql/nodes.rst

 	- Provides a snapshot view of processes running on the host, similar to :term:`top` command in Linux.

 * **Logs**
 	- Database related logs.
-For MySQL standalone, replication and Galera, it shows MySQL error log and xtrabackup related log.
-For MySQL Cluster, it shows log relative to the role e.g MySQL error logs, cluster logs and data node logs.
+For MySQL standalone, replication and Galera, it shows the MySQL error log and xtrabackup related log.
+For MySQL Cluster, it shows all logs relative to the role e.g MySQL error logs, cluster logs and data node logs.

 * **DB Performance**
 	- Overview of chosen database performance counters shown in graph.